 You’ve now started your podcast.
 You want to get it into as many ears as possible.
 Now how do you promote your podcast?
+Have you already checked out our walkthrough here about how to promote your podcast?
 How do you rise amongst the top podcasts with millions of downloads?
 These eleven tips and tricks will help get you get more eyes and ears on your podcast.

 Remember that first impressions matter

 Creating a podcast means that you are now effectively the CEO of your podcast – as well as the COO, the secretary, the mailroom clerk, and the support team.
 Like it or not, being the public face of your podcast – such as attending events in your podcast’s name, reaching out to guests/interviewees, and interacting on social media – means that you have to act like it.
 Any interactions a potential listener will have with you will color their feelings towards your content.

 Consider how you phrase things and how you come off in your interactions with listeners, fellow podcasters, and other industry professionals.
 If people see that you’re someone they’re comfortable around, they’re more likely to check out your content and collaborate with you.

 Audiograms are a when you convert a chunk of your podcast to video, usually with a static background of your podcast cover or your chosen image, created with the intention of posting to social media platforms such as Instagram and Twitter.
 Platforms such as these benefit from shorter-form videos, which is perfect to highlight a clip of your latest episode, your favorite chunk of livestream, or even a past episode that’s relevant to a trending hashtag or seasonal event.